-7.1 As recommended by Annex G to AC SI(OPS) 03-16-Air Traffic Control Procedure Variations, Nowra ATC and flying units should consider the employment of Class C VMC during the application of Class D services within R421AB as an additional safety control barrier.
+- 7.1 As outlined within Annex G to AC SI(OPS) 03-16-Air Traffic Control Procedure Variations, the employment of Class C VMC during the application of Class D procedures should be considered as an additional risk control. - 7.2 Class C VMC is to be used within R421AB when active.